NIH Letters of Support

 Requesting a LOS for a grant

 First, whenever emailing a faculty member for an administrative document, always cc their administrative assistant (if they have one) on the email.
-In your initial ask, you should offer to draft the letter.
-If time is short, include the draft in your initial ask.
-Your letter writer will most often appreciate the draft, and if not, they can simply disregard it, and this approach minimizes the number of emails back and forth needed.
-Also provide your writer with a clearly defined deadline, and ask them to confirm via email that they can provide the letter on time.
+In your request email, include: proposal title and mechanism, 2–3 bullet points of what you’d like them to state they’ll provide, the due date (and internal deadline), and a draft letter they can edit.
 Then, let them be.
 If you have not received the letter two days before the grant is due, send your writer a reminder, again including the draft letter, copying their administrative assistant, and requesting confirmation that they still intend to supply the letter.
 Be direct, succinct and polite in all communications, but do ensure that your email clearly conveys the urgency.
 Remember to thank your colleague via an email once the letter is received, and again should your grant be funded.

 Attaching LOS to a NIH grant application